riya-sharma04/Brain-Tumor-Detection/README.md

 These values correspond to the final summary produced inside the notebook.

+---

-📊 Power BI Dashboard
+## 📊 Power BI Dashboard

-The machine learning results were further presented through an interactive Power BI dashboard.
+The machine learning results were further presented through an interactive **Power BI dashboard**.

-Power BI is used as a visualization and reporting layer for the project rather than as part of the Python machine learning pipeline.
+Power BI is used as a **visualization and reporting layer** for the project rather than as part of the Python machine learning pipeline.

 The dashboard presents information such as: